sing-group/compi/docs/source/application_development.rst

 When the ``compi-dk hub-push`` command is used, it creates a ZIP file using all the files in the project directory and pushes it to Compi Hub, which is equivalent to submit the ZIP using the *Import version* option of the pipeline edition interface at Compi Hub.

-The ``compi-dk hub-push`` command looks for the following files and directories:
+The ``compi-dk hub-push`` command looks for the following files and directories, which are created automatically by the ``new-project`` command:

 - ``README.md``: the file that contains the information shown in the *Readme* tab.
 - ``DEPENDENCIES.md``: the file that contains the information shown in the *Dependencies* tab.
 - ``LICENSE``: the file that contains the licensing information shown in the *License* tab.
+- ``params-examples`` and ``runners-examples``: two directories with examples of Compi parameter files and XML files for custom runners, respectively.
 - ``hub.metadata``: the file that contains version metadata (e.g. the URLs pointing to GitHub, DockerHub, and so on).
 This file can be created using the ``compi-dk hub-metadata`` command.
-- ``params-examples`` and ``runners-examples``: two directories with examples of Compi parameter files and XML files for custom runners, respectively.

 .. note::